Frequently Asked Questions

 What is your cancellation policy?

 24 hours notice required for the cancellation of any single regularly scheduled outing.
-If I do not receive 24 hours notice (by 9 a.m. on the day previous to the scheduled outing) you will be charged.
+If I do not receive 24 hours notice (by 9 a.m. on the day previous to the scheduled outing) you will not receive credit.

 One-week notice required for the cancellation of more than one regularly scheduled walk during the same working week.
-If you do not notify me one week in advance you will be billed for ½ of the regularly scheduled walks.
-If I receive less than 24 hours notice, you will be billed for all regularly scheduled walks.
+If you do not notify me one week in advance you will receive credit for ½ of the regularly scheduled walks.
+If I receive less than 24 hours notice, you will not receive credit.